-Public Health England aims to provide high-quality services to all of its service users and welcomes comments to help us achieve this.
-However there may be occasions when we fail to meet expectations and you feel that a complaint is justified.
+Public Health England (PHE) aims to provide high-quality services to all of its service users and welcomes comments to help us achieve this.
+However, there may be occasions when we fail to meet expectations and you feel that a complaint is justified.

 The PHE Complaints Procedure covers both clinical and non-clinical complaints.